mhs/t2-api/README.md

 #### Setup

-The api app runs on Heroku in both production (t2api) and staging (t2api-staging) instances.
+The API app runs on Heroku in both production (t2api) and staging (t2api-staging) instances.
 You will need to be added as a collaborator to one or both in order to deploy.
 To set up the heroku git remotes run:

 ```